cbwall/Plant-microbial-ecotype/README.md

    - Folders
      - *data* = contains raw and processed data files
-     - *figures* = contains raw exported figures from code and processed/cleaned figures in the *final.published* folder
+     - *figures* = contains raw exported figures from code (main text and Appendix 1
      - *output* = contains the *scape.data.csv* file, used in generating isoscopes on x-y point system

 ## Metadata